MoTheNerd/BeastKeeper/README.md

 - First intro to usage of StackNavigator (used iOS Navigator in the past)
 - Refresher into ReactNative after a year
 - Specific UI differences between Native iOS apps and React-Native apps
-- Rapid prototyping with expo
+- Rapid prototyping with Expo
--
+- More knowledge on OS-specific UI practices

 ## Initial goals: